AeneasVerif/charon/README.md

 # Charon
 Charon acts as an interface between the rustc compiler and program verification projects.
-Its purpose is to extract useful information from .rs file and process it into a format easy to handle by other projects, with program verification in mind.
+Its purpose is to process Rust .rs files into files easy to handle by program verifiers.

-Charon is, in Greek mythology, an old man taking the souls of the deceased to carry them on his boat accross the Styx, a river separating the world of the living from the world of the dead.
+Charon is, in Greek mythology, an old man carrying the souls of the deceased accross the Styx, a river separating the world of the living from the world of the dead.
 In the present context, Charon allows us to go from the world of Rust programs to the world of formal verification.